 - Loss of blood in large quantities

-- Maternal age between 35 and 44 years
+- If she is between the ages of 35 and 44 years.

-- Abdominal or pelvic surgery in the past
+- If she has had abdominal or pelvic surgery in the past.

-What Are the Options for Pregnancy Post Tubal Ligation?
+What Are the Options to Get Pregnant Post Tubal Ligation?

-If you are wondering how to get pregnant after tubal ligation, then check out the following options:
+If you are wondering how to get pregnant after tubal ligation, then the following options might help:

 The procedure to restore fertility after a woman has undergone tubal ligation is known as tubal ligation reversal.
 During this procedure, the blocked portions of the fallopian tubes are reconnected to the fallopian tubes again.
 This can help the eggs to move into the fallopian tubes and meet up with the sperms that have travelled up too.
 When the fallopian tubes are least damaged the chances of success are higher.

-Gestational surrogacy is carried out after tubal ligation if the mother decides to conceive despite the procedure.
-In this case, a surrogate mother carries a child who is not biologically connected to her.
-Here the eggs of the mother or a donor are fertilized by the sperm of the father or a donor and then implanted through IVF.
-A woman who has had tubal ligation is thus able to become a gestational surrogate since the surrogates aren’t being used in this case.
+Gestational surrogacy is carried out after tubal ligation if a woman decides to conceive despite the procedure.
+In this case, a surrogate mother carries a child.
+Here the eggs of the woman or a donor are fertilized by the sperm of the father or a donor and then implanted through IVF.
+A woman who has had tubal ligation is thus able to become a gestational surrogate.

 Although tubal ligation is an effective method of preventing pregnancy, it isn’t 100% protection and carries its own set of risks.
 Since it does not safeguard you against sexually transmitted diseases, using a condom is highly recommended.
 Check with your doctor if you are unsure about tubal ligation and its effectiveness.